Rethinking Output Alignment For 1-bit Post-Training Quantization of Large Language Models

+\paragraph{Experimental setting.} All experiments are implemented in PyTorch and executed on a single NVIDIA GeForce RTX A100 GPU.
+To be consistent with prior studies such as GPTQ~\citep{frantar2022gptq} and BiLLM~\citep{huang2024billm}, we use 128 samples from the C4 dataset with a sequence length of 2048 as calibration data to enable fair comparison.
+The quantization block size is fixed at 128 and the optimization of quantization variables is performed with 15 iterations to be consistent with ARB \citep{Li2024ARBLLMAR}.
+Following the baselines, we only quantize the model weight, keeping the activation at full-precision.

 \paragraph{Baseline methods.} We compare our method against several state-of-the-art 1-bit PTQ methods, including BiLLM \citep{huang2024billm}, ARB-LLM\citep{Li2024ARBLLMAR} and PB-LLM~\citep{Shang2023PB}, ensuring that all implementations adhere to the details provided in their respective papers.
-BiLLM \citep{huang2024billm}, ARB-LLM\citep{Li2024ARBLLMAR} and PB-LLM \citep{Shang2023PB} all utilize the PTQ approach for model calibration through OBQ based method of GPTQ.
-For ARB-LLM, we evaluate two of its best performing variants, ARB-X and ARB-RC.
-The ARB-RC results in Tables \ref{tab:OPT_combined} and \ref{tab:llama2-3_combined} were obtained by running the original ARB-RC implementation.
+BiLLM \citep{huang2024billm}, ARB-LLM\citep{Li2024ARBLLMAR}, PB-LLM \citep{Shang2023PB} and DBellQuant \citep{Ye2025DBellQuantBT} all utilize the PTQ approach for model calibration through OBQ based method of GPTQ.
+None of the methods requires additional learnable transformation matrices for fair comparison.
+The ARB-RC results in Tables \ref{tab:combined_opt_llama} were obtained by running the original ARB-RC implementation.